Recently, I came across a mini donut tin in the back of my kitchen cupboard, that I haven’t used for ages.

-The last time I used it was re-making an old recipe on my blog; Mini Pumpkin & Cinnamon Sugar Donuts, which I am obsessed with.
-I was tempted to make them again but decided to switch it up a little and make some Christmas-themed ones!
+The last time I used it was re-making an old recipe on my blog; Mini Pumpkin & Cinnamon Sugar Donuts, which I was tempted to make them again but decided to create something stereotypically festive and gingerbread-y instead.

 However, I’m kicking myself because these photos turned out blurry!
 I did consider making and photographing these again but I’m trying to be less of a perfectionist so… Enjoy these blurry donuts.

 In the UK, it’s not always something that’s easy to get hold of but I found a workaround – baby food!
 Check out the baby food aisle and you will usually be able to find apple puree.

-- 200 g self-raising flour (or plain flour with 1 1/2 tsp baking powder)
+- 200 g / 1 ¼ cups self-raising flour, (or plain flour with 1 ½ tsp baking powder)